 In 1965 the group bought their first ocean going boat – Boom.
 In the same year, the group was notified that a new road to bypass Rickmansworth town centre – Riverside Drive – was planned to go through the site of our headquarters, a new building fund was launched.
 Rickmansworth Urban District Council eventually offered a new third of an acre site a few yards away.
 Clearance of the many trees on the site started February 1967, building work started in October.
 The new headquarters was opened 28th September 1968, by Rear Admiral John Thompson (Chairman of Hertfordshire Scouts) with Melville Balsillie (County Commissioner).

-In recent years, Batchworth Sea Scouts have continued to evolve with the world around us.
-During the 2000’s, we embraced girls in scouting along with the changes to the section age ranges, which provided our elder members with their own section when Explorer Scouts superseded Ventures.
+Batchworth Sea Scouts continued to evolve with the world around us and embraced girls into all sections in the early 2000’s, along with changes to the section age ranges which provided elder members with their own section when Explorer Scouts superseded Ventures.

-As our headquarters heads towards 50 years of service, it remains a vital resource to the young people of Rickmansworth.
+Our headquarters remained a vital resource to the young people of Rickmansworth.
 Upgrade work is continuous, from a major internal reconfiguration of the the mid-90’s through to care and maintenance of our quayside area & car park.
-Whilst the group no longer own a dedicated yacht, the dinghy and kayaking fleet was recently bolstered with grants from the Scout Association’s Admiralty Fund allowing us to purchase a 5m RIB, six Canadian Canoes plus renewing all safety equipment.
+Whilst the group no longer own a dedicated yacht, the dinghy and kayaking fleet was bolstered with grants from the Scout Association’s Admiralty Fund allowing the group to purchase a 5m RIB, six Canadian Canoes plus renewing all safety equipment.